coderefinery/jupyter/_episodes/05-exercises.md

 > ## Defining your own custom magic command
 >
 > It is possible to create new magic commands using the `@register_cell_magic` decorator from the `IPython.core` library.
 Here you will create a cell magic command that compiles C++ code and executes it.
+> This exercise requires that you have the GNU `g++` compiler installed on your computer.
 >
 > > This example has been adapted from the [IPython Minibook](http://ipython-books.github.io/), by Cyrille Rossant, Packt Publishing, 2015.
 >